Extreme Workplace Environments Put Eyewear to the Test

 As Cooper Farm’s Reed says, “Making the wrong choice in eyewear protection can lead to a situation where the glasses are as much a hazard as the work itself.”
 Here’s a case in point.
 A worker in a dimly lit industrial work area is wearing glasses with a gray tint more suited for bright outdoor lighting.
 He’s navigating a catwalk and places his safety in jeopardy by having his clear vision severely restricted.
 In this situation, specialized tints will provide the answer.

 In these situations, it is important to look for companies that offer specially tinted lenses that match up with specific tasks and work environments.
 Clear and amber-tinted lenses are best suited for most indoor and low-light work conditions where enhancement of contrast may be needed.
 Gray or mirrored lenses are most often used outdoors to reduce glare and eye fatigue while increasing comfort.

 Specialized tints can also be used to solve specific lighting challenges.
 When intense yellow or sodium vapor lighting is present, a light blue lens filter can be used to overcome the effects.
 Vermillion — or pink-colored lenses — can reduce glare from fluorescent and halogen lighting and will also increase contrast for inspection processes.

 Back at the Farm, Kevin Reed talks about another daily routine in the poultry processing plant.
 “Every night, our sanitation crew moves through the plant with high speed, hot water power washers.
 In our business, it is essential that all biological materials are effectively and safely removed from the premises.”
-This is the type of operation that would require protective lenses with special coatings and tints described here — anti-fog for clear vision, a hard coating to protect the lens surface, and a specialized tint to enhance visibility in unique lighting situations.
+This is the type of operation that would require protective lenses with special coatings and tints described here — anti fog safety glasses for clear vision, a hard coating to protect the lens surface, and a specialized tint to enhance visibility in unique lighting situations.